george24601/cp/README.md

 # My competitive programming answers

-* Number in the directory name means the failed attempts I had, i.e., 0 means success at the first try
+* Number in the directory name means the number attempts I had, i.e., 1 means success at the first try